What A-levels do you need to study law?

 Take a look at our section on actual university requirements below, or browse law courses to see what specific universities say about GCSE requirements.

-As well as satisfying any qualification and grade requirements, you’ll need to write a strong personal statement to stand out and possibly sit an entry test.
+As well as satisfying any qualification and grade requirements, you’ll need to write a strong personal statement to stand out and possibly sit an entry test known as the Lnat (the Law National Aptitude Test).

 Other similar degree subjects